-Assessments for the year:

-% of your plants and offices that were

-assessed (by entity or statutory

-authorities or third parties)

-Child labour 100 % Our Company internally

-Forced/involuntary labour monitors compliance for all relevant

-Torcea, involuntary labour laws and policies pertaining to these

-Sexual harassment issues.
-There have been no observations

-Discrimination at workplace by local statutory / third parties in

-Wages India in FY 2022.

-Others
+% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Child labour 100 % Our Company internally monitors compliance for all relevant laws and Forced/involuntary labour policies pertaining to these issues.
+There have been no observations by local Sexual harassment statutory / third parties in India in FY 2023.
+Discrimination at workplace Wages Others